 According to surveys conducted by LGBTQ+ rights organizations such as the Human Rights Campaign, the number of transgender people with mental health issues is higher than other population groups.

 Mental health disorders such as depression, bipolar disorder, and anxiety disorder can contribute to substance abuse.
-Transgender people may feel that drugs or alcohol help them cope with the symptoms of mental illness.
+Transgender people may use drugs or alcohol to help them cope with the symptoms of mental illness.

-Gender dysphoria describes the stress and sense of unease that a person may feel because of a disparity between their gender identity and their biological sex.
+Gender dysphoria describes the stress and sense of unease that a person may feel because of a disparity between the gender with which they currently identify and the sex they were assigned at birth.

 Symptoms of gender dysphoria may include a desire to be treated as the opposite gender or a strong need to no longer have the primary sex organs of their assigned gender at birth.